Jij-Inc/ommx/MESSAGE.md

 [![doc](https://img.shields.io/badge/Protocol-Documentation-blue)](https://jij-inc.github.io/ommx/protobuf.html)

-## Why OMMX Message schema based on Protocol Buffers?
+## Why OMMX Message based on Protocol Buffers?
 Why not [JSON](https://www.json.org/json-en.html), [CBOR](https://cbor.io/), or [HDF5](https://www.hdfgroup.org/solutions/hdf5/)?

-A. We need to define a data schema for messages exchanged between applications, services, and databases.
+Short Answer: We need to define a data schema for messages exchanged between applications, services, and databases that make up OROps.

+We have to discuss the following points to answer the question.

+- Why schema is required?
+- Text-based or Binary-based?
+- Why Protocol Buffers?

+Note that this is a **better** selection, not the **best** selection.
+We have to keep considering these points and change the selection if necessary.

+### Why schema is required?
+TBW

+### Text-based or Binary-based?
+TBW

+### Why Protocol Buffers?
+TBW

 ## Compatibility